 Like 1979, 1982, 1988 or 1997, any working chronology of Hip Hop music should never overlook 1994 as a pinnacle year of its development, especially for New York.
 Knowledgeable heads will cite Nas’ Illmatic and Notorious BIG’s Ready to Die with just cause.
 Those less provincial will note Snoop Doggy Dogg’s solo album, Common’s resurrection of Chicago and Outkast’s debut from Atlanta.
 Strikingly, Fall 1994 Hip Hop is a period that sounds both dated and inventive.
 It is a moment when old school sensibilities of rocking mics mixed with a menace inflicted by a box cutter’s blade.
-Volume's One, Two and Three of When We Were Very Young captures both the pleasure and pain of this period.
-(Mixes are zipped up and iTunes friendly)
+The mixtapes When We Were Very Young Volumes One, Two and Three captures both the pleasure and pain of this period.
+(Mixes are zipped up and iTunes friendly by yours truly)

 |"A strange form,|

 No doubt Nas' epic “One Love” or declarative “Life’s a Bitch” may be the best of these moments.
 But Lord Finesse’s “Shorties Kaught in the System” or Rae and Ghost’s “Heaven and Hell” also capture a growing dread that things done changed.
 The youth of the late 1980s and 1990s have been abandoned not only by systemic inequality of the Reagan years but familial rejection.
 "Ready to die, why I act that way? / Pop Duke left Mom Duke, the faggot took the back way” Biggie scorns on “The What.”